openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

-We recently built an advanced reporting solution that utilizes [Google BigQuery][bq] and [Data Studio][datastudio] to answer these questions, and that solution has scaled to hundreds of thousands of managed nodes (with data from millions of Puppet runs per day)!
+We recently built an advanced reporting solution that utilizes [Google BigQuery][bq] and [Data Studio][datastudio] to answer these questions, and that solution has scaled to hundreds of thousands of managed nodes (with data from millions of Puppet runs per day).

-We're available to tailor a reporting solution to the needs of your organization; contact us and let's talk about your project goals!
+We're available to tailor a reporting solution to the needs of your organization; contact us and let's talk about your project goals.

 Open Source Puppet Support
 ---